Skip to content

 1. Navigate to the Data Fields tab.

-2. Click on the + icon from the top left of the screen.
+2. Click the + icon from the top left of the screen.

 3. Fill the fields as necessary following the Data Format Table specifications.